NadiaOrdonez/SQL_Tableau_onlineFilm_launch_strategy/README.md

     * Top 3 categories: Drama, New, Games
     * Top rating: PG-13
     * Top 3 actors: Gina Degeneres, Matthew Carrey, and Mary Kaitel
-  * Consider including more thrillers to offer a well-balanced mix of categories.
+  * Consider including more thriller films to offer a well-balanced mix of categories.
-* The Asia market has high customer engagement and sales, making it a prime candidate for a pilot online video rental service launch.
+* The Asia market has a high customer engagement and sales, making it a prime candidate for a pilot online video rental service launch.
-* Analyze customer film views at the country/customer level to satisfy their preferences.
+* Analyze customer film views at the country/customer level to satisfy their film preferences.
 * Explore how the popularity of certain types of content (categories, ratings, actors, etc.) changes over time after our launch strategy to align our film content acquisition strategy accordingly.
 * Analyze the strategies and content offerings of competitors in the online video rental space to identify potential tactics that attract new customers.
+## Project timeline
+This data analysis project was completed within 5 days, using tools such as PostgreSQL, Tableau, PPT and Word.

 [^1]: Database provided by CareerFoundry in the Data Analytics program.
 Data and company details are of fictional nature.